+Suite-Me-Up: All rooms and suites are now more luxurious and comfortable than ever before, with art deco-inspired features including carefully curated artworks, and custom-designed furniture.
 Each of the hotel’s 40 suites range in size from the smallest, at 47m2, located within the turrets of the hotel, to the largest, at 397m2.
-The latter, located on the top floor, is a magnificent three-bedroom Mandarin Oriental Penthouse with private terraces.
-Comprised of two spacious interconnecting suites – The Mandarin and The Oriental – this superb accommodation which will launch in July, offers guests expansive views of leafy Hyde Park and the London skyline.
+The latter, located on the top floor, is a magnificent three-bedroom penthouse with private terraces.
+Comprised of two spacious interconnecting suites – The Mandarin and The Oriental – this superb accommodation offers guests expansive views of leafy Hyde Park and the London skyline.

 ✅ free Wi-Fi in public areas, charged in-room (ugh) • size matters: 181 rooms (34-45m2) (366-484 sq ft), including 40 suites (47-397m2) (506-4,273 sq ft) • hotel opened: 2018 • architecture: Purcell • interior design: Joyce Wang, Tihany Design • bathroom amenities: Miller Harris • parking possible nearby (charged) • pets allowed • 24-hour front desk • wheelchair accessible